Steve Howey (footballer): Managerial career

-Howey had a short, unsuccessful spell as Manager of Crook Town, taking the helm in September 2006 and resigning just two months later after a poor run of results.
-He followed this with a spell as a Youth Team Coach at Middlesbrough before making a playing return with National League side Bishop Auckland who he also served in a coaching capacity.
-Steve Howey become a coach at East Durham College Football Development Centre in 2007 and become Head Coach in 2010.
+Howey had a short, unsuccessful spell as manager of Crook Town, taking the helm in September 2006 and resigning just two months later after a poor run of results.
+He followed this with a spell as a youth team coach at Middlesbrough before making a playing return with National League side Bishop Auckland who he also served in a coaching capacity.
+Howey become a coach at East Durham College Football Development Centre in 2007 and become head coach in 2010.

 Media career

 Howey has worked as a presenter for Total Sport and BBC Radio Newcastle.

 In 2019 and 2020, Howey featured in both seasons of ITV show Harry's Heroes, which featured former football manager Harry Redknapp attempting get a squad of former England international footballers back fit and healthy for a game against Germany legends.

 Personal life

 Howey co-presented Total Sport on BBC Newcastle with Marco Gabbiadini and Simon Pryde.
-His brother Lee was also a footballer, principally with Newcastle's rivals Sunderland.
+His older brother Lee was also a footballer, principally with Newcastle's rivals Sunderland.

+In December 2024, 53-year-old Howey made public that medical tests had proven that his brain was in cognitive decline, which he attributed to heading footballs.
+He was one of four Premier League-era footballers who took legal action over sporting authorities, along with the family of deceased former player and manager Joe Kinnear.